laxmankrishnamurti/System-Design/02-(Micro-Frontends)/M-02(Micro-Frontend Orchestrator)/Micro-Frontend Orchestrator/01-Webpack/02-Documentation/01-Guides/07-Code Splitting/codeSplitting.md

 - The logic is necessary for
   - Loading modules dynamically
-  - Managin dependencies between modules.
+  - Managing dependencies between modules.
   - Handling things like _require_, _import_ and _export_.

 This does not refers to the main code that is in the main module instead it referes to the additional code that Webpack adds to our bundles to make them work correctly.